harj0/oh-my-powerline/README.md

     TRANSPARENCY: iTerm2 ➟ Profiles ➟ Window ➟ Transparency ➟ Opaque

 Notes:
-+ If you installed the patched font with my instructions above, your patched font will retain it's original name.
++ If you installed the patched font with the instructions above, your patched font will retain it's original name.
 If you installed a prepatched font or utilized another method, your font may be named "<Font Name> for Powerline".
 + You may need to adjust the vertical line height for the fonts (in iTerm2) to ensure the segment characters line up correctly.
 + The color contrast setting in iTerm2 has an impact on the way the powerline prompt is rendered.
 Unfortunately, there is not yet a setting to disable this.
 To make my prompt render correctly, I had to disable the color contrast completely - otherwise the segment characters will be rendered in a slightly offset color.
 + When iTerm2 renders transparency, it applies the transparency to the terminal text as well.
 As far as I can tell there is not a way to disable this.
 Because of the way the prompt is drawn, this creates a very ugly prompt (similar to how the contrast functions).
 This unfortunately (at current) means transparency must be disabled as well.